durandaltheta/cpp_template_workshop/lesson_5_callables.md

 ```

 ## Wrapping Callables as finalized types
-When a defined type is needed, user Callables can be wrapped inside the [std::function polymorphic function wrapper](https://en.cppreference.com/w/cpp/utility/functional/function). `std::function` instances use a templating technique called [type erasure](https://en.wikipedia.org/wiki/Type_erasure) to remove the *actual* type from being visible to the holder of an `std::function` so that only the `std::function` itself knows what it truly contains.
+When a defined type is needed, user Callables can be wrapped inside the [std::function polymorphic function wrapper](https://en.cppreference.com/w/cpp/utility/functional/function) `std::function` instances using type erasure (see lesson 1).

 `std::function`s are defined with the return value and argument types inside of the template `<>` brackets following the pattern `std::function<ReturnType(Arg1Type, Arg2Type, ..., ArgNType)>`:
 ```